skx/marionette/README.md

   * We run it only after the directory is created.
   * Because the directory-creation triggers the notification only when the rule changes (i.e. the directory goes from being "absent" to "present").

-You'll note that any module which is followed by the token `triggered` will __only__ be executed when it is triggered by name.
+You'll note that any rule which is followed by the token `triggered` will __only__ be executed when it is triggered by name.
 If there is no `notify` key referring to that rule it will __never__ be executed.